archway-network/archway/x/callback/spec/README.md

 # Callback

 This module enables CosmWasm based smart contracts to receive callbacks at the end of a desired block.
-This is useful for scheduling actions to happen at an expected time by reserving block execution in advance.
+This is useful for scheduling actions to happen at an expected time by reserving execution in advance.

 ## Concepts